 There are pros and cons to select certain a bin size for model training.
 On one hand, a shorter bin size will be advantageous in the P value evaluation as it can more effectively remove the heterogeneity in the local mutation process at a higher resolution.
 On the other hand, it sometimes will result in worse regression performance when estimating μ and δ.
 One reason is that in order to effectively estimate the mutation rate change with covariates, we need to obtain sensible mutation rate estimation in each single bin.
 However on the 3 billion bases genome, somatic mutation count data is usually sparse due to limited number of disease genomes available at the moment.
 In the extreme case, when the bin size is small enough so that most bins have mutations, it is difficult for the regression model to capture the relationship between mutations and covariates.
 Another reason is that some of the covariates are only reported to be functional in a large scale, so reducing the bin size will not necessarily introduce better prediction precision.
 The best bin size selection for the training purpose is still a challenging question that needs further case-by-case investigation.
 In our analysis, we used a 1mb bin size for all cancer types.

-2.6 Combining P values

-Sometimes several related diseases, or diseases of different subtypes needs to be analyzed together to provide a combined P value.
-Since regression is run separately on each single disease/subtype of disease, either Fisher’s method can be used to combine the P values together.

-2.7 Flowchart of NIMBus
+2.8 Flowchart of NIMBus

 To better illustrate how NIMBus works, its workflow is given in Figure 1.